 Choose an unorthodox idea and target a specific demographic relevant to your concept and brand.
 Is your restaurant the laid-back, go-to spot for teenagers?
 Does your venue host high tea parties with a superior ambiance?
 Or, is your venture a cafe where people from all age groups mingle with a warm cup of cocoa or coffee in their hands?

 You must consider your costs before starting your restaurant business.
-If you have no clue where to start from, you should talk to others in the foodservice industry to get a better idea.
+If you have no clue where to start, you should talk to others in the foodservice industry to get a better idea.
 This way you can at least establish the start-up costs.
 You need to evaluate all the costs.
 This will need to cover food, labor, decorations, equipment and the list goes on!

 If your restaurant is in a place not your own, you need to remember that rent comes with a high price tag and covers a significant part of your overall expenses.
 The better the location of your restaurant, the more expensive it is.
 You also need to look into the operational costs of any of all the equipment.
 A certain amount of your budget must be allocated to marketing too- online or otherwise.